dd-developments/laravel-dynamic-relations/readme.md

 }

 Why this package?

+There are similar tools, but none combine config + traits + runtime registration in one clean package.
-Feature	This package	Typical alternatives
+Feature	This package	Alternatives
 Trait-first design	✅	❌
 Config-driven maps	✅	⚠️
 Runtime registration (DynamicRelations::for)	✅	❌
 Full morph coverage	✅	⚠️
 Laravel 12 + Pest v4 support	✅	⚠️
 Hot-swappable relations	✅	❌

+<a id="license"></a>
 License

 MIT © 2025 dd-developments.com

+<a id="author"></a>
 Author

 Developed with 💡 by Daniel Demesmaecker for dd-developments.com

 — Hosted in Belgium 🇧🇪

-    Everything is hot-swappable.
-    Built for a modular CMS architecture where every relation is replaceable, extendable & reusable.
+    Everything is hot-swappable — built for a modular CMS where every relation is replaceable, extendable & reusable.